Manos Limpias: Legal actions

 Manos Limpias achieved controversial notoriety in the international press after filing a lawsuit against the Spanish investigating judge Baltasar Garzón for his 2008 investigation of war crimes committed during and after the Spanish Civil War.
 Manos Limpias sought leave to prosecute Garzón for undertaking his investigation, and accused him of breaking the 1977 amnesty law, exceeding his powers as an investigating judge of the Audiencia Nacional.
 They also accused him of deliberately acting in an unjust and unfair manner based on the fact that in 1998 Garzón had dismissed a similar indictment against communist politician Santiago Carrillo, accused of crimes against humanity during the Spanish Civil War.

 In May 2009 the Supreme Court accepted Manos Limpias' lawsuit against Garzón for his "blatant, deliberate, conscious and arrogant role" in "trespassing against the dead".
 In 2010, Garzón was suspended as a judge pending trial, however, on 27 February 2012 the Spanish Supreme Court found Garzón innocent on these charges.
 It is worth noting that the United Nations has requested that Spain repeal the 1977 law.

 In an interview with the Spanish Catholic radio Station COPE at the time of the indictment, Miguel Bernad claimed that, by admitting the latest action against Garzón, the Supreme Court had given a boost to its mission of battling against the current "deterioration in the rule of law".
 There had been some twenty previous attempts from Manos Limpias to incriminate Garzón, for various alleged offences including negligence or delay in the seizure of taverns used by ETA militants, for contributing to the leading centre-left national newspaper El País, for contributing to an interview with former parliamentary president Felipe González, for participating in a rally against the war in Iraq and for leaking the medical report of Augusto Pinochet.

 Manos Limpias was the sole accuser against Spanish Princess Cristina, via lawyer Virginia Lopez Negrete, who said all citizens were equal before the law.
 Princess Cristina remains sixth in line to the throne.

 Manos Limpias has achieved the conviction on contempt of court charges of the president of the Basque parliament, Juan Maria Atutxa, for disobeying the Supreme Court's requirement to disband Sozialista Abertzaleak, the political wing of ETA.

-Other Manos Limpias complaints include against the promotion of gay marriage in a TV puppet show.
+Other Manos Limpias complaints target the promotion of gay marriage in a TV puppet show.

+In April 2024 Manos Limpias filed a complaint against Prime Minister Pedro Sánchez's wife Begoña Gómez for influence trafficking and corruption.
+This led judge Juan Carlos Peinado to open an investigation and ultimately charge Gómez on multiple corruption offenses in April 2026.